sajibsrs/php-design-patterns/readme.md

 ## # Intention
 The intention is to simplify the ideas of different design patterns.
 The code examples are overly simplified.
 These examples only focuses on what's important and additional operations kept to as minimal as possible.
+It's more like proof of concept.

 ## # Patterns
 Example uses of design patterns can be found in `index.php` in the root directory.
 You can either run it